-For the Commonwealth contract assistance bonds issued by MDFA, UMBA and MBTA, the Commonwealth's obligation under the contract to make payments equal to debt service is a general obligation of the Commonwealth, to which its full faith and credit are pledged.
+For the Commonwealth contract assistance bonds issued by MDFA and Commonwealth guaranteed bonds issued by UMBA and MBTA, the Commonwealth's obligation under the contract to make payments equal to debt service is a general obligation of the Commonwealth, to which its full faith and credit are pledged.

 The short-term 'F1+' rating on the UMBA series 2011-2 bonds is based on the long-term 'AA+' rating of the Commonwealth.